Strategoose/eegva/README.md

 ## Producing output
 Below is a quick guide to producing output with the package.

+Copy and paste the following code blocks in to the console of Rstudio and press enter.

 [devtools](https://www.rstudio.com/products/rpackages/devtools/) is required to install packages from github
 ```r
 install.packages("devtools")